You only get twelve Spring Breaks in your lifetime as a kid.

 This year we didn’t have five days for Disney world.

 We had forty-eight hours.
-Like the television show that investigates crimes.
+Like the crime show on CBS starring Erin Moriarty…

 So… What could we do with two girls, ages sixteen and nine, and a five-year-old hyperactive boy with autism?

 My teenager suggested the mall.
 Any mall.

 My nine year old suggested a million things.
 In under thirty seconds.

 I was asking my friend google about children’s museums when my husband, who’s usually mum on such matters, became uncharacteristically excited.